saminala/ocaml.org/data/pages/governance.md

 The preferred approach for most discussions is through [rough consensus and running code](http://en.wikipedia.org/wiki/Rough_consensus).
-Discussions should be public and take place on either the Infrastructure mailing list, the relevant Project mailing-list, or on relevant issue trackers.
+Discussions should be public and take place on <s>either the Infrastructure mailing list, the relevant Project mailing-list, or on relevant issue trackers</s>.
 Users and Contributors are encouraged to take part and voice their opinions.
 Typically, the Maintainers of a Project will make the final decision, having accounted for wider views.

-All Projects under OCaml.org are to be documented such that Users can find out about them and understand both the purpose and how they can contribute.
+All OCaml Projects under are to be documented such that Users can find out about them and understand both the purpose and how they can contribute.

 ### Contribution Process and Licensing

-Contributions to OCaml.org will primarily be to one or more of its Projects.
+Contributions to OCaml Projects will primarily be to one or more of its Projects.
-Each Project under OCaml.org needs to define a clear contribution process and licensing agreement so that Contributors understand how to engage with the Maintainers.
+Each OCaml Project needs to define a clear contribution process and licensing agreement so that Contributors understand how to engage with the Maintainers.
 Typically, this will cover where communication occurs and the process for submitting patches.
 Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content, or documentation.

-All Projects under OCaml.org are expected to be open source, and the licensing arrangements should reflect this.
+All OCaml Projects are expected to be open source, and the licensing arrangements should reflect this.

-Contributions to OCaml.org itself may be in the form of resources that can be shared by Projects and can be discussed with Owner/Delegate and Project Maintainers on the Infrastructure mailing list.
+<s>Contributions to OCaml.org itself may be in the form of resources that can be
+shared by Projects and can be discussed with Owner/Delegate and Project Maintainers on the Infrastructure mailing list.</s>

 ### Dispute Resolution